 - a.
-Continuing Indemnity Agreement dated September 3, 1998 with DMCI-HI and certain related parties whereby the Parent Company, in consideration for guarantees extended by DMCI-HI and related parties in the form of Real Estate Mortgage (REM), standby letters of credit and other credit lines or facilities to secure the Group's indebtedness to various banks and creditors, agreed to indemnify and hold DMCI-HI and related parties free from and against any and all claims, liabilities, demands, actions, costs, expenses and consequences of whatever nature which may arise or result from said corporate guarantees.
-The Parent Company further agreed to pay a fixed interest rate per annum on all sums or monies paid by DMCI-HI and related parties by reason of or in connection with the said corporate guarantees, letters of credit, credit facilities or REM; real properties of this affiliate were already freed from lien effective at the time when these old equipment loans were fully paid.
+Continuing Indemnity Agreement dated September 3, 1998 with DMCI-HI and certain related parties whereby the Group, in consideration for guarantees extended by DMCI-HI and related parties in the form of Real Estate Mortgage (REM), standby letters of credit and other credit lines or facilities to secure the Group's indebtedness to various banks and creditors, agreed to indemnify and hold DMCI-HI and related parties free from and against any and all claims, liabilities, demands, actions, costs, expenses and consequences of whatever nature which may arise or result from said corporate guarantees.
+The Group further agreed to pay a fixed interest rate per annum on all sums or monies paid by DMCI-HI and related parties of credit, credit facilities or REM; real properties of this affiliate were already freed from lien effective at the time when these old equipment loans were fully paid.
 The loans contracted in 2004 and 2005 were still guaranteed by DMCI-HI.
-Guarantee fees incurred amounted to nil, \$\text{P0.30}\$ million and \$\text{P2.62}\$ million in 2011, 2010 and 2009, respectively.
-These are included under "Finance costs" in the consolidated statements of comprehensive income (see Note 21); - b.
+Guarantee fees incurred amounted to ₱0.30 million in 2010, and ₱2.62 million in 2009.
+These are included under "Finance costs" in the consolidated statement of comprehensive income (see Note 21); - b.
 DMC-Construction Equipment Resources, Inc. (DMC-CERI), an affiliate, has transactions with the Parent Company for services rendered relating to the Parent Company's coal operations.
 These services are for the confirmatory drilling for coal reserve evaluation of identified potential areas, exploratory drilling of other minerals within Semirara Island, dewatering well drilling along cut-off wall of Panian mine and fresh water well drilling for industrial and domestic supply under an agreement.
 Expenses incurred for said services amounted to ₱52.90 million, ₱59.17 million and ₱166.22 million in 2011, 2010, and 2009, respectively.
-These are included in Cost of sales under "Cost of coal sales Outside services" in the consolidated statements of comprehensive income (see Note 19).
+These are included in Cost of sales under "Cost of coal sales Outside services" (see Note 19);

 DMC-CERI also provides to the Parent Company marine vessels for use in the delivery of coal to its various customers.
 The coal freight billing is on a per metric ton basis plus demurrage charges when delay will be incurred in the loading and unloading of coal cargoes.
-Expenses (at gross amount) incurred for these services amounted to \$\mathbb{P}498.42\$ million, \$\mathbb{P}507.86\$ million and \$\mathbb{P}500.75\$ million in 2011, 2010 and 2009, respectively, and are included in Cost of sales under "Cost of coal sales - Hauling and shiploading costs" in the consolidated statements of comprehensive income (see Note 19).
+Expenses (at gross amount) incurred for these services amounted to ₱498.42 million, ₱507.86 million and ₱500.75 million in 2011, 2010 and 2009, respectively, and are included in Cost of sales under "Cost of coal sales - Hauling and shiploading costs" (see Note 19).
 The reported expense of the Group is net of freight payment by NPC (billing is cost and freight).

-Land lease rental with DMC-CERI amounting to \$\mathbb{P}1.70\$ million and \$\mathbb{P}13.74\$ million were accrued during the periods ended December 31, 2011 and 2010, respectively (see Note 13);
+Land lease rental with DMC-CERI amounting to ₱1.70 million and ₱13.74 million were accrued during the periods ended December 31, 2011 and 2010, respectively (see Note 13);